capacitor-community/apple-sign-in/README.md

 ## Instructions (Android/Web)

 The plugin currently works for iOS only.
 It's made only to pass Apple's new terms.
 Add the Apple button only after you've checked that the user is on iOS device.
-Web support is planned for Apple'
+Web support is planned for Apple's JS support (help wanted!).

 ```ts
 const { Device } = Plugins